|

 duty both to your God and to your country."
 After a few minutes deliberation the jury

-After her conviction, Eliza was returned to Newgate where she wrote to her
+conviction, Eliza was returned to the female Felons Side at Newgate where she

-likely six months at least".
-However, on the following day (the last day
+be confined most likely six months at least".
+However, on Friday the 14th

-attempted murder, still carried the death penalty.
-However, Eliza could have had
+still carried the death penalty.
+However, Eliza could have had her sentence

 remained a capital offence up to 1861.